subsquid/docs/docs/sdk/resources/substrate/gear.md

 # Gear support

 :::info
-Use `lookupArchive('gear-testnet')` to connect to an Archive for Gear testnet.
-An Archive for the Gear mainnet will be added in due course when the network is launched.
+Use `lookupArchive('gear-testnet')` to connect to a Subsquid Network dataset for Gear testnet.
+A dataset for the Gear mainnet will be added in due course when the network is launched.
 :::

 Indexing [Gear Network](https://wiki.gear-tech.io/) programs is supported with [`addGearMessageQueued()`](/sdk/reference/processors/substrate-batch/data-requests/#addgearmessagequeued) and [`addGearUserMessageSent()`](/sdk/reference/processors/substrate-batch/data-requests/#addgearusermessagesent) specialized data requests.
 These subscribe to the events [`Gear.MessageQueued`](https://wiki.gear-tech.io/docs/api/events/#messagequeued) and [`Gear.UserMessageSent`](https://wiki.gear-tech.io/docs/api/events/#usermessagesent) emitted by a specified Gear program.